lararubbelke/azure_lambda_labs/Module2-GainInsights/README.md

 	> _Add an Account_

-1. Create mew blob containers by right clicking on the storage account name and clicking 'Create Blob Container'.
+1. Create new blob containers by right clicking on the storage account name and clicking 'Create Blob Container'.

-1. Create the following three containers:
+1. Create the following two containers:
 	1. partsunlimited
 	1. processeddata

 1. Verify the three new Blob Containers exist.
-	1. In _Azure Storage Explorer_ expand your account and expand **Blob Containers** to verify containers with the name **partsunlimited** & **processeddata**
+	1. In _Azure Storage Explorer_ expand your account and expand **Blob Containers** to verify two new containers with the name **partsunlimited** & **processeddata** were created.
+A separate container for the HDInsight cluster will also be present.

-1. Switch back to your repository and make your way to the folder path: Module2-GainInsights\Setup\Assets.
+1. Switch back to your repository and navigate to the folder path: Module2-GainInsights\Setup\Assets.

 1. Drag the 'logs' and the 'productcatalog' folder to the Storage explorer client and drop it into the 'partsunlimited' container.

+1. Switch back to your repository and navigate to the folder path: Module2-GainInsights\Setup\Assets\HDInsight.

+1. Drag the 'Scripts' folder to the Storage explorer client and drop it into the 'partsunlimited' container.

 You should now have sample data and a new storage account with four blob containers.

-- The partsunlimited blob container should contain the raw logs data and scripts folders.
+- The partsunlimited blob container should contain the raw logs data, the productcatalog data and scripts folders.
 - The processeddata container should be empty, as it will be populated during the Azure Data Factory lab.
 - The <clusterName> container which will be the same name as your HDInsight Cluster